Gimme Shelter: In popular culture

-"Gimme Shelter" has been featured in a variety of films, television shows, and commercials.
+"Gimme Shelter" has been featured in a variety of films, television shows and commercials.
 The 1970 documentary film Gimme Shelter, directed by Albert and David Maysles and Charlotte Zwerin, chronicling the last weeks of the Stones' 1969 US tour and culminating in the disastrous Altamont Free Concert, took its name from the song.
 A live version of the song played over the documentary's credits.
-The song has appeared in three Martin Scorsese films.
+The song has appeared in the films Air America, Goodfellas, Casino, The Departed and Flight.

-French filmmaker Michel Gondry directed a video using the song as musical backing, which was released in 1998.
+The French filmmaker Michel Gondry directed a video using the song as musical backing, which was released in 1998.
 The video features a sixteen-year old Brad Renfro, playing a young man escaping with his brother from a dysfunctional home and the abuse they suffered at the hands of their abusive alcoholic father, and then from society as a whole.
+The Hills of California, a 2024 play by Jez Butterworth, features the track.